Skip to main content

 Have Breaks

 It is common to be unable to solve problems or figure out concepts in math or science the first time encountered.
 This is why a little study every day is much better than a lot of studying all at once.
-When you get frustrated with a math or science problem, take a break so that another brain part can take over & work in the background.
+When you get frustrated with a math or science problem, take a break so that another brain part can take over and work in the background.

 Use Explanatory Questioning & Simple Analogies